Can You Get SSDI for Selective Mutism in Adults?

 Can You Get SSDI for Selective Mutism in Adults??

-TL;DR: Yes, though it is rare and challenging.
+Yes, though it is rare and challenging.
 Selective mutism in adults is an anxiety-driven inability to speak in certain social situations, typically including the workplace.
 The SSA evaluates it under Listing 12.06 (anxiety and obsessive-compulsive disorders).
+If you cannot speak in work settings, most employment is impossible.